 This program provides clinical experience built upon classroom instruction in the basic sciences, patient care, aseptic techniques and surgical procedures.
 Students enrolled in the Surgical Technology Program are required to achieve a minimum grade of C in each program course.

-For more information, check out our program brochure.
+For more information, check out our program sheet.

 What are my career choices?

 The surgical technologist works under medical supervision to facilitate the safe and effective conduct of invasive surgical procedures.
 This individual works under the supervision of a surgeon to ensure that the operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.

 What are my degree, diploma, or certificate options?

 Earn an associate in Applied Science Degree in Surgical Technology.